rake-compiler/rake-compiler-dock/README.md

 See [the wiki](https://github.com/larskanis/rake-compiler-dock/wiki/Projects-using-rake-compiler-dock) for projects which make use of rake-compiler-dock.

-## Variables
+## Environment Variables

 Rake-compiler-dock makes use of several environment variables.

 The following variables are recognized by rake-compiler-dock:

 * `RCD_IMAGE` - The docker image that is downloaded and started.
     Defaults to "larskanis/rake-compiler-dock:IMAGE_VERSION" with an image version that is determined by the gem version.

 The following variables are passed through to the docker container without modification: